bredelings/BAli-Phy/TODO/Stack.md

 temporary-root depth when the operation finishes or unwinds through an exception.

+Legacy `OperationArgs` owns temporary heads with RAII: allocations made through `Args.allocate` are rooted until the `OperationArgs` destructor pops them.
+A frame-based path that evaluates an operation result after the callback scope ends must preserve this root lifetime.

+Possible approaches include:

+- keep the legacy callback and its post-result evaluation together until the operation is converted;
+- transfer the temporary-head cleanup count from `OperationArgs` to an evaluator frame;
+- replace legacy callbacks with prepared or dynamic frames whose cleanup state is explicit from the start.

+This is a compatibility concern.
+It should be marked in code and removed once legacy callbacks no longer own evaluator-visible temporary roots.

 The first implementation can use eager mutation with explicit cleanup/unwind frames.
 A full transaction log is probably too large for the initial change.